carls0n/Deception/README.md

 kill -64 31337
 ```

-You.might also enjoy reading <a href="https://carls0n.github.io">defeating ftrace based LKM rootkits for fun and profit</a>
+You might also enjoy reading <a href="https://carls0n.github.io">defeating LKM and LD_PRELOAD rootkits for fun and profit</a>